btcpayserver/btcpayserver-doc/docs/LocalDev.md

 ## Launch profiles

-When you start BTCPay Server locally for local development, it needs the right parameter so it can connect to the development time dependencies in the docker-compose file.
+When you **start BTCPay Server locally for local development**, it needs the right parameter so it can connect to the development time dependencies in the docker-compose file.

 Those parameters are wrapped into the dotnet concept of `launch profile`.